silentorb/marloth-story/books/fairytale/part5.md

 providing both tea and dinner without charge!
 Please everyone, have a seat!"

-There was a long table along the front wall.
+There was a long table along near the front wall.
 Around the table was a wide variety of chairs that had been collected from the shore.
 Mr. Mosspuddle sat down in a chair with a back that was far taller than he was.